 It’s important to note that the site is suitable for ceremonies only – receptions with any food and/or beverage are not allowed at this site.

-You’re working with a City department, so there are a lot of rules in place in exchange for a very affordable price tag.
+You’re working with the Parks & Rec department, so there are a lot of rules in place in exchange for a very affordable price tag.
 No amplified sound is allowed, there’s limited parking, and access needs to be planned carefully.

 On Saturdays between April through September, and year-round on Sundays, no cars are allowed on JFK Drive; so access is only from MLK Drive.
 There are no restrooms on site but located a few minutes’ walk away behind the Music Concourse Amphitheater.
 Renters are responsible for bagging and removing all garbage off-site.